learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

   - Returns the `Customer` instance that has spent the most money on the coffee instance provided as argument.
   - Returns `None` if there are no customers for the coffee instance provided.
   - _hint: will need a way to remember all `Customer` objects_
-  - Uncomment lines 135-145 in the national_park_test file
+  - Uncomment lines 135-145 in the customer_test file

 ### Bonus: For any invalid inputs raise an `Exception`.
 - First, **comment out** the following lines